US tracking of virus variants has improved after slow start | Health

 After a slow start, the United States has improved its surveillance system for tracking new coronavirus variants such as omicron, boosting its capacity by tens of thousands of samples per week since early this year.

-It's a global effort, but until recently the US was contributing very little.
-With uncoordinated and scattershot testing, the US was sequencing fewer than 1 per cent of positive specimens earlier this year.
-Now, it is running those tests on 5 per cent to 10 per cent of samples.
+It's a global effort, but until recently the U.S. was contributing very little.
+With uncoordinated and scattershot testing, the U.S. was sequencing fewer than 1% of positive specimens earlier this year.
+Now, it is running those tests on 5% to 10% of samples.
 “Genomic surveillance is strong,” said Kelly Wroblewski, director of infectious diseases at the Association of Public Health Laboratories.

 Contributing to the effort are nearly 70 state and local public health labs, which are sequencing 15,000 to 20,000 specimens each week.
 Other labs, including those run by the Centers for Disease Control and Prevention and its contractors, bring the total to 40,000 to 80,000 weekly.